 Wind: friend and foe

 Whenever humans erect a structure, an eternal battle is raged against nature to keep it standing.
 Erosion disassembles our constructions bit by bit, roofs collapse under the load of snow, and floods and fires can have your life's work undone in seconds.

-But one of the most damaging elements is one which we direly rely on for our survival: air.
-In 2019 alone, storms caused over $40 billion in damage and numerous power cuts.
+But one of the most damaging elements is one which we direly rely on for our survival: air..
 The excessive wind load on roofs collapses buildings and endangers lives.
 But don't worry, this wind force calculator is here to help you to estimate the wind load exerted on any structure, depending on the wind speed and the structure's surface area.
 So, you can make sure that an unstable roof, window, or sign threatens your loved ones and your property.

 And maybe safe in the knowledge that the wind will not hurt you, you can make use of it and create sustainable, clean, and cheap energy with your very own wind turbine.
 Or use it for some fun exercise like windsurfing or the even more challenging kitesurfing.

 What is the wind load on a structure?